 Having tests for sarcomas

-There are some tests you might be given by your family doctor (GP) or at the hospital.
+There are some tests you might have at your GP surgery or at the hospital.
 The tests will help the doctors see whether you have a type of cancer called a soft tissue sarcoma.

 Visiting your GP